 Teaching II content provides students with advanced knowledge and skills used in the education field.
 Concepts of legal aspects of education, instructional resources, motivation, types of assessments, constructing texts, positive learning environments, lesson planning and teaching for various areas and grades, reading level of instructional materials, classroom management strategies, partnerships, public relations, professional associations, technology, and careers are included in the course.
 Students will complete a philosophy of education and complete the Alabama Educator Certification Testing Program.
 Observational experiences are a required component of this course.
-Student requirements: Education and Training teacher approval, no out of school suspensions and excessive absences, and student must provide private transportation to the placement site(s).
+Student requirements: Education and Training requires teacher approval as well as no out of school suspension or excessive absences.